Set Current Location

 Apothèke is one of the many "speakeasy" type bars found throughout Manhattan.
 This sanctuary located on this hidden alley in New York's Chinatown has plenty of old-fashion panache, though the drinks may be a bit on the pricey side.
 The bar replicates an old-world apothecary, proudly displaying antique medicine bottles and old-fashioned chemistry equipment.
 This bar is manned by expert bartenders who sport white lab coats and dispense alcoholic "prescriptions" (as they call them) like the Mata Hari, Femme Fatale and Dr. Ruth, which are created with the Apothèke's house-blended absinthe and other elixirs.

 Allow yourself to unwind at this classic bar and restaurant when at Nolita.
-This popular bar has it all, whether you want to start your day here with breakfast, or end it in the wee hours of the morning on weekends, you are going to love being here.
+This popular neighborhood bar has it all, whether you want to start your day here with breakfast, or end it in the wee hours of the morning on weekends.
 The bar is well stocked with a great selection of wines and other spirits.
-The staff is fun and interactive with the patrons too.
-Treat yourself to drinks, ranging from alcoholic slushi (frozen drink) and craft cocktails to cans of cheap beer and everything in between.
+Treat yourself to drinks that range from alcoholic slushies and craft cocktails to cans of budget-priced beer and everything in between.

 McSorley's is a Cooper Union landmark that first opened sometime around the Civil War.
 It is one of the oldest continuously operating bars in the city.
 McSorley's serves two kinds of beer, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
 Inside, you'll find sawdust on the floor and historic bric-à-brac alongside photos and news clippings.
 The menu is simple, with appetizers such as hearty cheese plates.
 Just be sure to keep the pub's centuries-old motto in mind: "Be Good or Be Gone!"